Skip to main content

 Step 3: Add Your Chosen Method

-Once you choose the method for to verify your identity, follow the step-by-step instructions in the Duo guide to add that method.
+Once you choose the method to verify your identity, follow the step-by-step instructions in the Duo guide to add that method.

 Step 4: Add a Backup Method

-Add a second verification method that you can use as a backup if the first method you added isn’t available, like if you lose or forget your phone and need to log in with Duo, or if you want to access an application from a different MacBook that the one you used to set up Touch ID in Duo.
+Add a second verification method that you can use as a backup if the first method you added isn’t available, like if you lose or forget your phone and need to log in with Duo, or if you want to access an application from a different MacBook than the one you used to set up Touch ID in Duo.

 Once you’ve added a backup method, you’re at the end of the Duo setup process.
 Click Log in with Duo to log in to the application using the Duo method you just added.

-When presented with the Duo authentication prompt, you will be asked whether you want to “Trust this browser?”
+When presented with the Duo authentication prompt, you will be asked whether you want to “Trust this browser?”.
 If you select the option Yes, trust browser, you will not receive Duo prompts for additional SCU SSO applications for 12 hours, except in certain circumstances described below.
 For example, if at 8am you get prompted to authenticate to Duo to access Gmail, and you check the box to trust the browser, you will be able to open Workday that afternoon on the same computer and browser and not get a Duo prompt.

 So what are these certain circumstances referred to above?